Stamplay/docs/source/includes/role.md

 # Roles

-Stamplay supports role based access control for a fine grained authorization layer if needed.
+Stamplay supports role based access control for a fine grained authorization layer.

-Roles provide a logical way of grouping users with common access privileges to your data and how a user is able to perform CRUD operations on a resource.

-Roles can be created and deleted only inside Stamplay but you can assign them to your users via APIs.

 ## How Roles Work

-To Do
+Roles provide a logical way of grouping users with common access privileges.

+Any permission granted to a role is implicitly granted to its users and to the users in any roles it contains.

+By default, any Stamplay app has two pre-defined roles: `guest` and `registered`.

+You can add as many roles as you need and define hierarchies to grant a user with role `X` the permission to change the role of another user with role `Y`.

+Roles and permissions each has are defined within the Stamplay editor entirely, the API resource if for reading and assiging the roles you define only.

 ## Fetch All Roles